 "Sweeping technological advancements are creating a sea change in today's regulatory environment, posing significant challenges for regulators who strive to maintain a balance between fostering innovation, protecting consumers, and addressing the potential unintended consequences of disruption.
 Emerging technologies such as artificial intelligence (AI), machine learning, big data analytics, distributed ledger technology, and the Internet of Things (IoT) are creating new ways for consumers to interact-and disrupting traditional business models.
-It's an era in which machines teach themselves to learn; autonomous vehicles communicate with one other and the transportation infrastructure; and smart devices respond to and anticipate consumer needs."31
+It's an era in which machines teach themselves to learn; autonomous vehicles communicate with one other and the transportation infrastructure; and smart devices respond to and anticipate consumer needs."

 Regulatory leaders are faced with some key challenges in figuring out how to best protect citizens, ensure fair markets, and enforce regulations while allowing these new technologies and businesses to flourish, and resisting the urge to over-regulate.
 "Existing regulatory structures are often slow to adapt to changing societal and economic circumstances, and regulatory agencies generally are risk-averse.
-Rapid adaptation to emerging technology, therefore, poses significant hurdles-and, in turn, to the technology industries, where change occurs at a rapid rate."32
+Rapid adaptation to emerging technology, therefore, poses significant hurdles-and, in turn, to the technology industries, where change occurs at a rapid rate."

 Technologies can help make our world fairer, more peaceful, and more just.
 Digital advances can support and accelerate the achievement of each of the 17 Sustainable Development Goals - from ending extreme poverty to reducing maternal and infant mortality, promoting sustainable farming and decent work, and achieving universal literacy.
 But technologies can also threaten privacy, erode security, and fuel inequality.
 Technologies have implications for human rights and human agency.
-Like generations before, we - governments, businesses, and individuals - have a choice to make in how we harness and manage new technologies.33 advances can help to advance economic development and lead to a better quality of life.
-"But it can also be a tool of tremendous fear and oppression, embedding biases in automated decision-making processes and information-processing algorithms, exacerbating economic and social inequalities within and between countries to a staggering degree, or creating new weapons and avenues for attack unlike any we have had to face in the past."34
+Like generations before, we - governments, businesses, and individuals - have a choice to make in how we harness and manage new technologies.

+Technology can be used for positive outcomes such as overcoming some of the greatest challenges our society faces, including climate change, famine, and disease.
+Technological advances can help to advance economic development and lead to a better quality of life.
+"But it can also be a tool of tremendous fear and oppression, embedding biases in automated decision-making processes and information-processing algorithms, exacerbating economic and social inequalities within and between countries to a staggering degree, or creating new weapons and avenues for attack unlike any we have had to face in the past."